-Pale Flower – A Noirish Parable with Striking Imagery
+Pale Flower Review – A Noirish Parable with Striking Imagery

 Unlike the unequivocal political films of Imamura, Oshima, and Yoshida, Masahiro Shinoda was concerned more with aesthetic revolution.
 Shinoda was sympathetic to radical political movements of the time, but he was mostly a centrist and his narratives weren’t overtly concerned with anti-government or anti-American activism.
 However, Masahiro Shinoda’s early works were considered subversive for its aesthetic innovation and due to his collaboration with avant-garde artist Shuji Terayama (‘Killers on Paradise’, ‘The Scandalous Adventures of Buraikan’) and music composer Toru Takemitsu.